The Female Bunch

-The Female Bunch is a 1969 action film directed by Al Adamson, and starring Russ Tamblyn and Lon Chaney Jr. (in his final feature film).
-The plot centered on a group of violent, man-hating female criminals who cause trouble around the Mexican border.
+The Female Bunch is a 1969 action film directed by Al Adamson, and starring Russ Tamblyn and Lon Chaney Jr. The plot centered on a group of violent, man-hating female criminals who cause trouble near the Mexican border.

 The Female Bunch was shot in the summer of 1969 at the Spahn Ranch during the time that it was occupied by the Manson Family.
 The film was distributed on DVD by Troma Entertainment.

 Plot

 After a string of bad times with men, Sandy tries to kill herself.
 Co-waitress Libby saves her and takes her to meet some female friends of hers who live on a ranch in the desert.
 Grace, the leader of the gang, puts Sandy through her initiation and they get on with the real job of running drugs across the Mexican border, hassling poor farmers, taking any man they please, and generally raising a little hell.
 Soon Sandy becomes unsure if this is the life for her, but it may be too late to get out.